-All new hires and rehires will serve a probationary period from the date of hire until completion of Academy training and one year following being commissioned as a Fort Worth fire fighter.
-During the probationary period, a probationary employee may be terminated without civil service appeal rights.
-Upon completion of the probationary period, the employee will have full civil service protection, except as modified or abridged by this Agreement.
+d.
+During the probationary period, a trainee or probationary fire fighter may be terminated without civil service appeal rights.
+Probationary fire fighters shall not be eligible to test for promotion to the rank of Engineer prior to the completion of their probationary period.
+Upon completion of the probationary period, the fire fighter will have full civil service protection, except as modified or abridged by this Agreement.